davidindub/fizzbuzz/README.md

 - The game preferences, highscores and rules can all be found in modals overlayed ontop of the game, to keep a simple single page layout.

+- The modals can be closed at any time by clicking outside the modal, clicking or tabbing to the × buttons, or pressing the Esc key.

 - The HTML [`<dialog>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) doesn't have wide enough support yet to use (Safari only started supporting it in a new release while I was building this project), so I adapted a modal from [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp) to have three different modals and improved accessibility and used newer JS features than the example modal.

 ***